 Another Psynergy Client

-At Psynergy, RS is experiencing what it is like to live with others his own age for the first time in years.
+At Psynergy, he is experiencing what it is like to live with others his own age for the first time in years.
 His appetite and sleep habits are good, and he is adherent with his medications.
 While improved, he continues to struggle with impaired judgement and remains at risk for psychiatric relapse.
-Without the treatment programs that Psynergy provides, it is likely that RS would not generate the psychological coping mechanisms needed to deal with stress, which could cause him to require acute psychiatric services once again.
+Without the treatment programs that Psynergy provides, it is likely that this client would not generate the psychological coping mechanisms needed to deal with stress, which could cause him to require acute psychiatric services once again.